 At dawn the young women come,

-spools of brightly coloured thread, with fishing rods;
+spools of brightly coloured fabric, with fishing rods;

 and, magical spiders, they cast weightless filaments